Scoppio/megamek/megamek/docs/Scenarios/scenario-readme.txt

 # There are multiple ways to initially damage units.
 First you can specify a number of blocks of damage to a
 # unit.
 The damage will be grouped into blocks of 5 points and distributed randomly using that standard damage
 # location charts.
 Any internal and/or critical hits will be resolved normally.
 NOTE:  This can result in the
-# unit being destroyed before the game begins.
+# unit being destroyed before the TWGame begins.
 Unit_WacosRangers_1_Damage=5

 # Another way to apply damage to a unit is by specifying the armor/internal struction left for each location.